avivmoshe11/FullStackIL-Bot/README.md

-# KBDiscordBot
+# FullStackIL Bot

-**KBDiscordBot** is a custom bot for discord, created to serve the FullStackIL discord community, using the *discord.js* v13 module.
+**FullStackIL Bot** is a custom bot for discord, created to serve the FullStackIL discord community, using the *discord.js* v13 module.